sotrh/learn-wgpu/docs/intermediate/tutorial10-lighting/README.md

 let specular_strength = pow(max(dot(in.world_normal, half_dir), 0.0), 32.0);
 ```

-It's hard to tell the difference, but here's the results.
+It's hard to tell the difference, but here are the results.

 ![./half_dir.png](./half_dir.png)